Azure/Azure-Verified-Modules/docs/content/contributing/process.md

     O -->P[[<a href='/Azure-Verified-Modules/help-support/module-support/'>Module BAU Starts</a>]]
 {{< /mermaid >}}

-### "AVM Core Team Triage" Explained
+## "AVM Core Team Triage" Explained

-During the AVM Core Team Triage step, the following will be checked, completed and actioned by the AVM Core Team during their triage calls (which are currently twice per week):
+During the AVM Core Team Triage step, the following will be checked, completed and actioned by the AVM Core Team during their triage calls (which are currently twice per week).

+This section provides guidance for members of the AVM Core Team on how to triage module proposals and generic issues as well as how to manage issues throughout their lifecycle.

+{{< hint type=note >}}
+Every module needs a module proposal to be created in the AVM repository This applies to both net new modules, as well as modules that are to be migrated from CARML/TFVM!
+{{< /hint >}}

-#### Module Proposal triage
+### Module Proposal triage

-An issue is considered to be a module proposal if it was opened through the [module proposal template](https://aka.ms/avm/moduleproposal), and has the labels "Needs: Triage 🔍" and "Type: New Module Proposal 💡" applied to them.
+An issue is considered to be a module proposal if it was opened through the [module proposal template](https://aka.ms/avm/moduleproposal), and has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to them.

+Follow these steps to triage a module proposal:
-1. Add label of "Status: In Triage 🔍" to indicate you're in the process of triaging the issue.
+1. Add label of "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" to indicate you're in the process of triaging the issue.
 2. Check module proposal issue/form:
    - Check the [Bicep](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/) or [Terraform](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/) module indexes for the proposed module to make sure it is not already available or being worked on.
-   - Make sure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
+   - Ensure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
+   - Check if the module is added to the "`Proposed`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
    - Check if the requestor is a Microsoft FTE
    - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only! - (looking them up by their name).
-Either way, make sure you capture any decisions regarding the module in the comments section.
+Make sure you capture any decisions regarding the module in the comments section.
    - Make adjustments to the module's name/classification as needed.
+   - Change the name of the issue so that reflect the module's classification and language, e.g.,
+     - if it's a Bicep resource module, add "(res) (bcp)" to the end of the issue's name;
+     - if it's a Terraform pattern module, add "(ptn) (tf)" to the end of the issue's name.
-3. Apply relevant additional labels
+3. Apply relevant labels
-    - Module language: "Language: Bicep 💪" or "Language: Terraform 🌐"
+    - Module language: "<mark style="background-color:#1D73B3;color:white;">Language: Bicep 💪</mark>" or "<mark style="background-color:#7740B6;color:white;">Language: Terraform 🌐</mark>"
-    - Module classification (resource/pattern): "Class: Resource Module 📦" or "Class: Pattern Module 📦"
+    - Module classification (resource/pattern): "<mark style="background-color:#D3D3D3;">Class: Resource Module 📦</mark>" or "<mark style="background-color:#A9A9A9;">Class: Pattern Module 📦</mark>"
+    - If it's a module that will be migrated from CARML/TFVM, add the related "<mark style="background-color:#00796F;color:white;">Status: Migrate from CARML 🚛</mark>" or the "<mark style="background-color:#00796F;color:white;">Status: Migrate from TFVM 🚛</mark>" label.

-##### Scenario 1: Requestor doesn't want to / can't be module owner
+#### Scenario 1: Requestor doesn't want to / can't be module owner

 {{< hint type=note >}}
 If requestor is interested in becoming a module owner, but is not a Microsoft FTE, the AVM core team will try to find a Microsoft FTE to be the module owner whom the requester can collaborate with.
 {{< /hint >}}

-1. If the requester didn't indicate they want to / can't become a module owner, assign the label of "Status: Looking for owners"
+1. If the requester didn't indicate they want to or can't become a module owner (or is not a Microsoft FTE), assign the label of "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" to the issue.
-2. Move the issue to the "Looking for owners" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
+2. Move the issue to the "`Looking for owners`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
-2. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not wan't or cannot be owners of the module:
+3. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not want or cannot be owners of the module:
-   - Move the issue into "Looking for owners" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
-   - Add the "Needs: Module Owner 📣" label to the issue
-   - Try to find owner from AVM communities or await a module owner to comment and propose themselves on the proposal issue
+4. Try to find owner from AVM communities or await a module owner to comment and propose themselves on the proposal issue
-     - When a new owner is potentially identified, continue with the steps described [below](#requestor-wants-to-become-module-owner)
+5. When a new owner is potentially identified, continue with the steps described [below](#scenario-2-requestor-wants-to-become-module-owner)

-##### Scenario 2: Requestor wants to become module owner
+#### Scenario 2: Requestor wants to become module owner

-If the requestor indicated they want to become an owner, don't assign the "Status: Owners Identified" label yet as first you need to confirm that they understand the implications of becoming the owner.
+If the requestor indicated they want to become an owner (and is a Microsoft FTE), do **not** assign the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label yet, as first you need to confirm that they understand the implications of becoming the owner.

-1. Clarify module owners roles and responsibilities - if proposed in module proposal:
+1. Clarify the roles and responsibilities of the module owner:
    - Clarify they understand and accept what "module ownership" means by replying in a comment to the requestor/proposed owner:

 {{< expand "➕ Standard AVM Core Team Reply to Proposed Module Owners" "expand/collapse" >}}